-- 1 On the Add Printer panel, click Next. - 2 On the Printer List panel, specify the printers to be included in the print share service group and then click Next.
+- On the Add Printer panel, click Next. - 2 On the Printer List panel, specify the printers to be included in the print share service group and then click Next.

 Printer List Click to select the printer, and then click the right arrow to include the selected printers in your service group.
 To remove a selected printer from your service group, click the printer from the Printer Name list and click the left arrow.
-Share Name Type a unique share name for the printer by which it will be known to clients.
-If you previously chose to share the printer, VCS uses the printer's share name.
+Share Name Type a unique share name for the printer by which it will be known the printer's share name.